MAKE A RESERVATION

 |DEPARTURE TIME||Please arrive by 08:15 AM for a prompt departure at 08:30 AM|

 |PRICE||Depends on the number of travelers|

 Our private tour begins with a transfer from the airport to your hotel in Casablanca, where you’ll be offered a complimentary meal.
-Today depends on the time your arrival; given the time we may explore a handful of Casablanca’s touristic features such as the Hassan II mosque, Moroccan Mall shopping center and a nearby beach area.
+Today depends on the time of your arrival; given the time we may explore a handful of Casablanca’s tourist features such as the Hassan II mosque, Moroccan Mall shopping center, and a nearby beach area.

 Today starts with a visit to the Hassan II Mosque before departing to Rabat (the capital).
-In Rabat, we’ll visit the Royal Palace, the ruins of Chellah, the Mohammed V Mausoleum and the Hassan Tower and of course its souks and medina.
+In Rabat, we’ll visit the Royal Palace, the ruins of Chellah, the Mohammed V Mausoleum, the Hassan Tower, and of course its souks and medina.
 Then, we’ll depart to Meknes where we’ll have dinner at a local restaurant overlooking the square opposite the Bab el Mansour gate.

 From Meknes, you’ll head out to visit the ancient Roman ruins of Volubilis before continuing to Fes where we’ll spend the night at a local Riad – Hotel.